Bargaining with Absentmindedness: Introduction

+The mechanism by which absentmindedness can result in inefficient delay is straightforward.
+Bargainers who do not know whether the final period, or trade deadline, has arrived can \textit{credibly reject last minute offers}, rendering them immune to standard ultimatum-bargaining threats.
+Crucially, this bounded rationality is understood by the other party.
+Since an absentminded party can reject an offer at the "eleventh hour", the other party may make concessions in equilibrium.
+This results in an equilibrium feedback: the possibility of concessions by the other party encourages absentminded players to reject unfavorable offers.
+Such offers can be made on the equilibrium path, hence there is a possibility for inefficient delay.

+I demonstrate this mechanism by first considering the simplest possible model of negotiation.
+I consider a two-player finite-horizon bargaining game where one player (the proposer) offers a course of action from a binary set $\{a_P,a_R\}$, and the other (the respondent) decides whether to accept or reject the offer in each period.
+The proposer and respondent disagree over their preferred course of action; the proposer prefers to take action $a_P$ and the respondent prefers to take action $a_R$.
+If the game ends before an offer is accepted, the deal falls through and both parties earn a payoff of $0$.

-In our baseline model, when the respondent is absentminded, we characterize all equilibria when parties are sufficiently patient.
-As in the perfect recall case, there is an equilibrium where the proposer always makes the greedy offer, and the respondent always accepts.
+With perfect recall, backward induction yields a unique solution to this game: immediate agreement.
+If, for instance, the respondent is absentminded, backward induction fails; the respondent does not necessarily accept an offer in the final period since he fails to realize that the trade deadline looms.
+To analyze this environment, I characterize all equilibria when parties are sufficiently patient.
+As in the perfect recall case, there is an equilibrium where the proposer always makes her preferred offer, and the respondent always accepts.
 There is no equilibrium delay.
-Unlike the perfect recall case, there is also an equilibrium where the proposer always makes a fair offer, and the respondent would always reject a greedy offer.
-To support this as an equilibrium, one must specify the respondent's beliefs over calendar time after receiving a greedy offer.
-Since this event is off-path, if the respondent believes that it is a relatively early period conditional on receiving a greedy offer, he will rationally reject (provided he is sufficiently patient).
-Much like the other pure strategy equilibrium, there is no delay in the fair equilibrium.
+Unlike the perfect recall case, there is also an equilibrium where the proposer always offers $a_R$, and the respondent would always reject $a_P$.
+Since this event is off-path, if the respondent believes that he is not at the trade deadline (with sufficiently high probability) upon receiving an offer of $a_P$, he will rationally reject.
+Hence, the respondent has bargaining power in this equilibrium.
+Much like the other pure strategy equilibrium, there is no delay in the respondent-preferred equilibrium.